 - SON course faculty and preceptors may provide direct or indirect clinical supervision of NP students.
 The SON adheres to the definitions and criterion, see below, established by the National Organization of Nurse Practitioner Faculties (NONPF) National Task Force (criterion II.C) - Direct supervision is defined as the NP program faculty member functioning as the on-site clinical preceptor.
-The recommended direct, on-site clinical NP faculty/student ratio is 1:2 if the faculty member is not managing their own patients and 1:1 if the faculty member is managing their own patients.
-Indirect supervision has three components: 1.
-To supplement the clinical preceptor's teaching, 2) to act as a liaison to a community agency, and 3) to evaluate the student's progress. - Indirect clinical faculty supervision encompasses the coordination of the clinical experience, interaction with the preceptor, and formal evaluation of the student.
+Indirect clinical faculty supervision encompasses the coordination of the clinical experience, interaction with the preceptor, and formal evaluation of the student.
 The recommended ratio of indirect NP program clinical faculty to students is 1:8. - In the AG-ACCNS program, these same definitions are adhered to in addition to the NACNS criteria.